-Have you ever attended endless workshops to reengineer processes?
-Have you been wondering if the new process would actual make any difference or have you seen big initiatives ending in nothing?
+Have you ever attended endless workshops to reengineer and improve processes?
+Have you been wondering if the new and improved process would actual make any difference or have you seen big initiatives ending in nothing?

 Well I have, but I have (luckily) also been part of higly successful business improvements.
 So what makes the difference?

 The successful process improvements I have witnessed all have in common that they included four key elements: Process design, System Configuration, People Behavior and Data Migration.

 Process Design for Improved Processes

 The first key to successfully improve processes is to design robust processes.
 A robust process has to be simple but yet flexible allowing common sense.
 Mapping the current processes with the experienced subject matter experts is important, but remember to be critical and ask “Why?” at least 5 times to understand why the current process is as it seems to be.
 Furthermore remember to ask “How do you do this?”.
 Often this question will trigger the show up of a number of additional Excel Spread Sheets; spreadsheets that in reality “carry” the executing of the process either by compensating for missing utilisation (or mis-use) of the enterprise systems or for insufficient data views.

 Another important thing in establishing robust processes is to reduce the number of handovers between departments or competences – these handovers introduce waiting time.
 Further whenever possible allow the process to be concurrent instead of sequential whenever possible.
 Concurrent processes requires workflows instead of only simple statuses, but it will have a significant impact on the lead time.

 Identify the atomic data objects that are processed repeatedly and implement workflows for these that ensure executions, and clear detailed progress monitoring.

 Example of atomic data objects